-Although hard copy papers may in the ordinary course be returned to solicitors after an instruction has ended, I will ordinarily retain certain records of case files that will include information covered by this policy for a period of 15 years following the conclusion of a case/matter or my last involvement in it.
+I will typically retain case files for a period of 15 years following the conclusion of a case/matter.
 This reflects the period required by the Bar Mutual Indemnity Fund and potential limitation periods.

 Case documents may also be retained for learning purposes and legal research.
 Where this is the case, I will anonymise the personal information/redact information which may identify an individual/risk assess the continued retention of the documents.